lucia-auth/lucia/docs/pages/tutorials/github-oauth/nextjs-app.md

 ## Validate callback

-Create an API route in `app/login/github/callback/route.ts` to handle the callback.
+Create an Route Handlers in `app/login/github/callback/route.ts` to handle the callback.
 First, get the state from the cookie and the search params and compare them.
 Validate the authorization code in the search params with `validateAuthorizationCode()`.
 This will throw an [`OAuth2RequestError`](https://oslo.js.org/reference/oauth2/OAuth2RequestError) if the code or credentials are invalid.
 After validating the code, get the user's profile using the access token.
 Check if the user is already registered with the GitHub ID, and create a new user if they aren't.
 Finally, create a new session and set the session cookie.

 ```ts
 // app/login/github/callback/route.ts